cjhr95/interop/README.md

 object ID to see the image and details, and then approve or reject the image, and if applicable the emergent description.

+#### Review Map Imagery

+The third step is to review any map imagery provided.
+This is used to review the quality of the map.
+Go to `System > Edit Data > Map` and navigate to each map listed.
+You can view the uploaded map at `/api/maps/(int:mission_id)/(str:username)`, replacing the path components based on the `Map` object's values.
+On the `Map` object, mark the `quality` field and hit save.

+Note: this is temporary until a dedicated review dashboard can be built similar to the ODLC dashboard.

 #### Automatic Evaluation

 The third step is to run the automatic evaluator.
 Use the menu `Mission >